 Draw the thread through to the back leaving a temporary loop on the surface, which will become the holding stitch to secure the pile.
 Bring the needle up inside the loop close to the first down stitch or tail of thread.

-pulling the needle out of the fabric on the surface.
+Then pull the needle out of the fabric on the surface.
 Draw the thread through to create a holding stitch that traps the tail and thread within the loop.

 Continue along the line toward the right, repeating steps 1 to 7.
-Start the second stitch by leaving a more permanent loop on the surface which will effectively become the turkey rug pile.
+Start the second stitch by leaving a more permanent loop on the surface which will effectively become the Turkey rug pile.